 - Metal roofs are considerably more expensive than most other options.
 When compared to an asphalt shingle roof, for example, a metal roof is at least twice as expensive.
 Remember, though, that the average metal roof lasts much longer than an asphalt shingle roof.

-The Advantages Greatly Outweigh the Drawbacks
+Advantages Greatly Outweigh the Drawbacks

 Metal roofs continue to grow in popularity, and one of their "disadvantages" actually turns out to be an advantage when viewed from the big picture.
 Although initially much more expensive than an asphalt shingle roof (for example), a metal roof lasts much, much longer, and in the final measure is usually the better investment.
+(Some insurers even offer homeowners a discount on their premiums for metal roofs.)

 Among the many advantages of a metal roof:

-- Metal roofs are fireproof, making them good choices in areas where wildfire is a risk
+- Metal roofs are fireproof, making them good choices in areas where wildfire is a risk.

-- Metal roofs are recyclable when they reach the end of their useful life
+- Metal roofs are recyclable when they reach the end of their useful life.